eddiejessup/hex2/hex/doc/stages.md

 ### _Interpret_: Interpret evaluated 'Command's

-Interface and implementation: functions `buildMainVList`, `buildParaList`, `handleModeIndependentCommand`
+Interface and implementation: functions `extractMainVList`, `extractParagraphList`, `handleModeIndependentCommand`

 I call this stage 'Interpret' because we do more than 'build', we also modify the internal state, with things like assignments.